Budong Budong Production Sharing Contract (PSC)

 - LG-1 and KD-1 wells discovered oil and gas at shallow depths (450-750m)

-- Sonoro is seeking to either drill 1-2 appraisal wells (600m TD) by late 2016 or obtain an extension
+- Sonoro is seeking to drill one appraisal well (600m TD) by late October 2017

 - 20 year production term on commercial discovery and plan of development